zhenhua-wang/emacs-websearch/README.md

 The default brower can be changed by modifying `browse-url-browser-function`, e.g. `(setq browse-url-browser-function 'xwidget-webkit-browse-url)`

+When there is no mark set, the default search term is set to `thing-at-point`.
+When envoked on an active region, the default serach term is set to the region's content.

 ## install

 This package depends on request.el